lineality/dungeon_of_notebooks_coding_study_tools/README.md

 Notes:
 1. "cut-up" style puzzles where for a group activity different people are given different parts of a large puzzle to then put together.

+2. basic skills and full interview questions

+3. 'from scratch' and existing resource use

-2. automatic generation of new problems for practice?
+4. automatic generation of new problems for practice?